Kingxukai/linux/Documentation/userspace-api/landlock.rst

 can then safely add more constraints to itself with a new enforced ruleset.

-One policy layer grants access to a file path if at least one of its rules encountered on the path grants the access.
-A sandboxed thread can only access a file path if all its enforced policy layers grant the access as well as all the other system access controls (e.g. filesystem DAC, other LSM policies, etc.).
+One policy layer grants access to a file path if at least one of its rules encountered on the woke path grants the woke access.
+A sandboxed thread can only access a file path if all its enforced policy layers grant the woke access as well as all the other system access controls (e.g. filesystem DAC, other LSM policies, etc.).